lmanul/whylinuxisbetter/_posts/2017-01-01-portable_desktop.md

 ---
 lang: en
-title: Your workstation right here, in your hand.
+title: "Your workstation right here, in your hand."
 ---

 <img src="Images/earth.png" />